 Over time, Avista has evolved approaches to calculating the various metrics applied within the planning effort to the needs of our portfolio and regulation.
+Care has been taken to ensure that these approaches are consistent with the intent of the Northwest Power and Conservation Council methodologies for the analysis of DSM.
+Avista completes an Annual DSM Report in the spring of each year based upon a retrospective review of actual results from the prior year.
 This process includes the calculation of each of the four basic standard practice tests (summarized in Appendix B).
 For planning purposes, the focus is upon the TRC and UCT test since that is the basis for optimizing the portfolio for the reasons previously explained, and therefore the explanation of Avista's methodologies focus upon those two tests.
-Historically we have found that, absent significant midyear changes in the portfolio, the planning estimate matches reasonably closely to the actual results.
+Historically we have found that, absent significant mid-year changes in the portfolio, the planning estimate matches reasonably close to the actual results.

 Avista's DSM portfolios are built from the bottom up, starting with the identification of prospective efficiency measures based upon the previous CPA and augmented with other specific opportunities as necessary.
-Since CPA's are only performed every two years, and since the inputs to the CPA are locked many months in advance of the filing of the IRP itself, there is considerable time for movement in these inputs and the development of other opportunities.
+Since CPA's are only performed every two years, and since the inputs to the CPA are locked many months in advance of filing the IRP itself, there is considerable time for movement in these inputs and the development of other opportunities.
 The calculation of portfolio cost-effectiveness excludes costs that are unrelated to the local DSM portfolio in that particular year.
 Those excluded costs, termed "supplemental" costs in Avista's calculations, include: